typelevel/frameless/docs/src/main/tut/FeatureOverview.md

 ### Union uses the common fields

-Lets create a projection of our original dataset that has just a subset of the fields.
+Lets create a projection of our original dataset with a subset of the fields.

 ```tut:silent
 case class ApartmentShortInfo(city: String, price: Double, bedrooms: Int)